 But there’s more.
 The Gizmodo author writes “the breadth of rights you are giving away to your DNA when you spit in that vial is kind of crazy.
 It’s all there in the fine print: Testing companies can claim ownership of your DNA, allow third parties to access it, and make your DNA vulnerable to hackers.”
 Ai-yi-yi!
 First, the “fine print” states that you own your own genetic information, with one possible exception; more on that below.
 And the companies do not allow third parties to access it without your permission.
 True, anything online is vulnerable to hackers, but what the heck would a hacker do with a fraction of your genome, most of which has no function?

 One last beef with the Gizmodo article before I move on.
 It says, “23andMe, for example, sell anonymized data from your genetic code to its research partners, to help put all that genetic data to use looking for cures to diseases.
 That’s a use most people probably wouldn’t mind.
 But that research partner could in turn share your anonymized data in a research journal, and it’s possible someone might identify it.”
 The author of this piece has obviously never tried to identify someone using DNA alone.
 If it were so easy, the DNA Detectives Facebook group wouldn’t have more than 72,000 members, each of whom spends weeks or months or years trying to identify a single biological parent.
 The author has also clearly never read a research journal.
 Your raw data file from one of the testing companies contains literally hundreds of thousands of rows of text.
 Just for fun, I opened one of mine in Microsoft Word; the program stopped counting pages when it got to 10,000.
 The type of research study that could lead to medical breakthroughs would involve thousands of participants.
 It takes a special kinda … something … to think a journal would actually publish millions of pages of raw data, even if ethical guidelines allowed it, which they don’t.
 Because of this, it service management software is needed to protect all of this personal data.

 Selling Your Genetic Information

 Let’s cut to the chase: Can the companies sell your DNA information to third parties?
-Yes, then can.
+Yes, they can.
 All of them include wording in their policies allowing them to share or sell our genetic information, but only if you agree to let them do it.
 What’s in the fine print?

 AncestryDNA Terms and Conditions: “Any sharing of Genetic Information for external research purposes is governed by the Informed Consent.”